japila-books/spark-sql-internals/docs/expressions/UnresolvedStar.md

 [TIP]
 ====
-Use `star` operator from Catalyst DSL's link:spark-sql-catalyst-dsl.adoc#expressions[expressions] to create an `UnresolvedStar`.
+Use `star` operator from Catalyst DSL's spark-sql-catalyst-dsl.md#expressions[expressions] to create an `UnresolvedStar`.

 [source, scala]
 ----